kubernetes-retired/service-catalog/docs/design.md

 for the user of the Service to indicate which variant of the Service they want - perhaps based on QoS type of variants.

+When creating a ServiceInstance, extra metadata (called "parameters") can be passed in to help configure the new Service being provisioned.
+Parameters can be provided two different ways: raw JSON or referencing a Kubernetes Secret.
+In the case of a Secret, the Secret name and key holding the parameters must be provided.
+The value of the key must be JSON that is then merged with any other parameters specified.
+It is an error for two sets of parameters to include the same top-level JSON property name.

+When referencing a Secret it is important to note that any updates made to the Secret will not automatically cause the Service Catalog to send an update request to the Service Broker for the Service Instance.
+In other words, the Service Catalog is not watching for Secret changes.
+In order to force an update to occur you must manually change something within the ServiceInstanceSpec resource that would cause a reconciliation to occur.
+Within the ServiceInstanceSpec is a property called `UpdateRequests` which can be incremented to cause this to happen.

 **TODO** Discuss the parameters that can be passed in

 Once an `ServiceInstance` resource is created, the Controller talks with the